 squeenix-divider

 Square Enix, as most gamers could tell you, primarily makes video games, not anime movies.
-This is very true, but they have also made some of the most compelling CG movies currently available.
+This is very true, but they have also made some of the most compelling CG anime movies currently available.
 While some people would say that they are not strictly anime movies, they fit the generally accepted definition of anime as being “animation originating in Japan”.
 Whether or not you think Square Enix should technically included in this list, their movies are of unarguably high quality and are just as laudable as their more rigidly defined counterparts in this guide.

 Hironobu Sakaguchi